DilkaSadunhari/Joke-App/README.md

 - 🎭 Fetch a collection of jokes (limited to 5 at a time).
 - 💾 Offline functionality with cached jokes.
 - 🌐 Connectivity status detection.
-- 🖌️ Stylish UI with a purple gradient theme.
+- 🖌️ Stylish UI with a blue gradient theme.
 - 📦 Built with Flutter and Dart.

 ---